Gone with the Wind (novel): Place in American literature

+Margaret Mitchell Estate

 On August 16, 2012, the Archdiocese of Atlanta announced that it had been bequeathed a 50% stake in the trademarks and literary rights to Gone With the Wind from the estate of Margaret Mitchell's deceased nephew, Joseph Mitchell.
 Margaret Mitchell had separated from the Catholic Church.
 However, one of Mitchell's biographers, Darden Asbury Pyron, stated that Margaret Mitchell had "an intense relationship" with her mother, who was a Roman Catholic.

-The GI Joe: A Real American Hero character Scarlett's last name is O'Hara and is from Atlanta, Georgia, although the code name seems to relate to her being a redhead.

 Publication history

 Original manuscript

 Although some of Mitchell's papers and documents related to the writing of Gone with the Wind were burned after her death, many documents, including assorted draft chapters, were preserved.
 The last four chapters of the novel are held by the Pequot Library of Southport, Connecticut.

 Publication and reprintings (1936 – US)

 The first printing of 10,000 copies contains the original publication date: "Published May, 1936".
 After the book was chosen as the Book-of-the-Month Club's selection for July, the publication was delayed until June 30.
 The second printing of 25,000 copies (and subsequent printings) contains the release date: "Published June, 1936".
 The third printing of 15,000 copies was made in June 1936.
 Additionally, 50,000 copies were printed for the Book-of-the-Month Club July selection.
 Gone with the Wind was officially released to the American public on June 30, 1936.